 Recent research has shown film can be a powerful tool to help improve children’s reading and writing.

-It can also be used to develop a range of abilities – decoding, inference and analysis – as well as expanding creativity and improving vocabulary.
+It can be used to develop a range of abilities – decoding, inference and analysis – as well as expanding creativity and improving vocabulary.